My property chain has broken - What do I do now?

-What is a 'housing chain'?
+What is a property or housing chain?

 Why do housing chains break?

 There are a number of reasons why housing chains break, such as:

 - A change in personal circumstances.
 Loss of a job, family issues, illness or even just a change of heart can lead to a buyer or seller pulling out.

 - Property market jitters are increasingly common as the economy, particularly in light of COVID-19, looks uncertain.

 - A buyer might be gazumped.

 - An adverse survey result could highlight potentially costly defects prompting the buyer to pull out.

 - Slow conveyancing could lead to the sale process taking too long and a buyer or seller could pull out.